navidys/gopensky/README.md

 import "github.com/navidys/gopensky"
 ```

+Here is an example program of retrieving flights for a Charles de Gaulle airport between Sunday October 08, 2023 08:55:42 and Tuesday October 10, 2023 08:55:42.

-Here is an example program once you've added the library, visit [Golang OpenSky Network API](https://navidys.github.io/gopensky/) for more examples.
+Visit [Golang OpenSky Network API](https://navidys.github.io/gopensky/) for more examples.

 ```
 package main